The Oyster Recovery Partnership is extending the Remote Setting Program into the 2014 and 2015 seasons

 The premise behind the use of a remote setting system is to enable any interested lease-holding individual to cost effectively produce their own oysters without the complexity of a big hatchery.
 All that is necessary for success is some manpower and know-how, both of which are abundant in the watermen community.
 The growers are provided training, larvae, and free access to equipment.

-Over the last two years we have trained over 20 individual growers in hatchery and/or remote setting operations.
+Over the last three years we have trained over 20 individual growers in hatchery and/or remote setting operations.
 Collectively these watermen have produced and planted 224 million spat-on-shell in their respective leases around Maryland.
 Some motivated individuals have been repeat participants, producing and planting millions of oysters on their leases each year.
-We expect that these participants may begin harvesting and selling their oysters on the market in 2013.
 They are using this program in conjunction with grants/loans that they received through MARBIDCO and NCRS loans to purchase shell for the remote setting and lease bottom hardening.
 Now trained, these watermen are educated, experienced and capable of creating their own setting systems and are ready to create their own aquaculture businesses.

 A remote setting system enables leaseholders to cost effectively produce their own oysters without the complexity of a big hatchery.
 The main requirements for success are manpower and know-how, both of which are abundant in the watermen community.
 Growers are provided with the training, larvae and equipment to allow them to produce high quality seed oysters to plant on their grounds.
 Our goal is to train lease-holding watermen in efficient production of spat-on-shell using hatchery-reared oyster larvae.
 It is a cost effective way to produce seed for leases.
 Oyster larvae are placed in tanks with cultch and allowed to set by attaching prior to planting.